-Guideline for Specification of Disposal Sites for Dredged or Fill Material, 40 CFR 230 (Federal Register December 24, 1980).
+Guideline for Specification of Disposal Sites for Dredged or Fill Material, 40 CFR Part 230 (Federal Register December 24, 1980).]

-9VAC25-210-45.
+9 VAC 25-210-45.
 Wetland delineation.

-Each delineation shall be conducted in accordance with the U.S. Army Corps of Engineers' "Wetland Delineation Manual, Technical Report Y-87-1, January 1987, Final Report" (Federal Manual).
-The Federal Manual shall be interpreted in a manner consistent with Corps guidance.
+Each delineation shall be conducted in accordance with the [U.S. Army Corps of Engineers' USACE] "Wetland Delineation Manual, Technical Report Y-87-1, January 1987, Final Report" (Federal Manual).
+The Federal Manual shall be interpreted in a manner consistent with [Corps USACE] guidance [and the requirements of this regulation, and any delineation guidance adopted by the board as necessary to ensure consistency with the USACE implementation of delineation practices.]